-6 Conclusions
+Conclusions

-Surface wind speed, PLRM wind speed and significant wave height (SWH), which are part of Level 2 Marine Ocean and Sea Ice Areas (SRAL-L2MA) also referred to as S3A_SR_2_WAT product of SentineI-3A Radar Altimeter (SRAL) have been monitored and validated against the corresponding parameters from ECMWF Integrated Forecast System (IFS) and other altimeters.
-The period covers Cycle 024 (except for the last two days).
+Surface wind speed, PLRM wind speed and significant wave height (SWH), which are part of Level 2 Marine Ocean and Sea Ice Areas (SRAL-L2MA) also referred to as S3A_SR_2_WAT product of Sentinel-3A Radar Altimeter (SRAL) have been monitored and validated against the corresponding parameters from ECMWF Integrated Forecast System (IFS) and other altimeters.
+The period covers Cycle 026 (except for the last two days).
 The data were obtained from the Copernicus Online Data Access (ODA) service of EUMETSAT.

 The impact of the processing chain IPF 6.03 which was implemented on October the 14th seems to be very small.
-However, the statistics show clearly that the IPF changes during November and December 2016 (processing baseline PB 2.9) have more impact.
+However, the statistics show clearly that the IPF changes during November and December 2016 (processing baseline PB 2.09) have more impact.
 The first happened in middle of November, another one at the end of November and the last is at the beginning of December 2016.
 The processing baseline PB 2.10 has a positive impact on wind speed.
 Later processing change of PB 2.12 does not seem to have any significant impact.
+However, the implementation of PB 2.24 (13 December 2017) caused an increase in the backscatter and a reduction in SWH.
+The impact on wind speed seems to be neutral.